scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _labels:

 Show Object Line
-	Show the names of objects at the bottom of the screen
+	Show the names of objects at the bottom of the screen.

 	*object_labels*

 .. _classic:

 Use NES Classic Palette
-	Use a more neutral color palette that closely emulates the NES Classic
+	Uses a more neutral color palette that closely emulates the NES Classic

 	*mm_nes_classic_palette*